Home » Getting Started » Info for New Saddle Hunters

 Step 4: Learn your knots

 While waiting for your order, all you need is a piece of cord or rope to practice your knots.
-JRB has videos on all of these:
+Use the website and the channel to help you.
+Some recommendations below.

 • A cinching knot for a carabiner: Poachers/Scaffold